isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 the parameters specified here correspond to the database specification for the lease database backend and hosts database backend.)
 Currently only one database connection can be specified on the ``config-databases`` list.
-The server will connect to this database during the startup or reconfiguration, and will fetch the configuration available for this server from the database.
+The server connects to this database during startup or reconfiguration, and fetches the configuration available for this server from the database.
 This configuration is merged into the configuration read from the configuration file.